sras/stomt2/README.md

 We only need to tweak with the last two entries.
 The <i>rootDir</i> and <i>outDir</i>.
 The first one, <i>rootDir</i> tells the compiler the directory to base the directory structure in target on.
 And <i>outDir</i> to specify the directory where the output files, ie the js files should be placed.
-So typescript compiler will walk through the project directory, and when it sees a typescript file, ie a .ts file, it compiles it and produces a .js files.
-It them places it in the same path in <i>outDir</i>, that the source .ts file was, relative to the
-<i>rootDir</i>.
+So when you run the typescript compiler, it will create bunch of .js files in <i>dist</i>, following the directory structure of typescript files in the app folder.

 Now, let us create our index file.
 Create index.html in the project root, with the following content.
 Until we have a proper build system in place, we will use the project folder as DocumentRoot.